RhochR/serverhub/README.md

 ```

 ### Transparency
 The creation of this project was AI-Assisted.
-The very inital prototyp (release v0.1) was mostly AI-Generated.
+The very inital prototype (release v0.1) was mostly AI-Generated.
 UI and UX Decisions are Human-made.